 • Uneven distribution of goods across regions

-• Difficulty tracking shipments across long distances
+• Difficulty in tracking shipments over long distances

 Recent Updates: Trends and Developments in Freight and Cargo

-Key trends observed in 2025 include:
+Key Trends in 2025

 Laws and Policies: Regulatory Framework for Freight and Cargo